BharathxD/OptimizeX/README.md

 ## Contact

-For any inquiries or feedback, please contact [contact](BharathxxD@gmail.com) us or open an issue in the repository.
+For any inquiries or feedback, please contact [us](BharathxxD@gmail.com) or open an issue in the repository.